 The origins of the genocide trace back to Rwanda’s colonial era when first the Germans (1897-1916) and later the Belgians (1916-1962) ruled the country.
-During this period, colonial policies created ethnic divisions, laying the groundwork for future conflicts.
+During this period, colonial policies created ethnic divisions, laying the groundwork for the 1994 Genocide Against the Tutsi.

 Precolonial Rwanda was a centralized state, united under a King, and characterized by a shared language, beliefs, culture, and customs.
 This unity contributed to its strength in the region, as evidenced by its numerous successful expansion campaigns.